TCU minister asks for more time and threatens to stop the sale of Eletrobras

 Deadline discussion

-The 60-day visa request would need to be approved by the plenary of the TCU, which brings together all ministers.
+The 60-day visa request would need to be approved by the TCU plenary, which brings together all ministers.
 Vital do Rêgo’s understanding was that, according to the internal regulations, the minimum period would be 20 days, which could be extended up to 60 days, as requested.

 After the request, another TCU minister, Jorge Oliveira, appealed to Vital do Rêgo to give up the request for a longer period or accept a shorter period of time, less than 20 days.
 Oliveira proposed to the plenary a period of seven days — which, according to him, would allow the government to comply with the planned schedule.